Pivotal Cloud Foundry 1.7

-To persist tcp keepalive parameters to the kernel configuration in VMs in a Pivotal Cloud Foundry cluster.
+To persist TCP keepalive parameters to the kernel configuration in virtual machines (VMs) in a Pivotal Cloud Foundry cluster.

 In PCF 1.7, there is a new feature called "add-ons" using bosh.
 This feature enables operators to run software is not part of the bosh release - typically third-party monitoring agents, antivirus, security software, operating system kernel parameters etc.